 Saves Money and Time

 Two of the most important aspects are taken care of by NEET.
-Introduction of NEET has saved both time and money of students, which otherwise would be spent on application fees of multiple tests and their preparation.
+The introduction of NEET has saved both time and money of students, which otherwise would be spent on application fees of multiple tests and their preparation.

 Option of Challenging